 Our School Counselors and Psychologists provide support for students with social, behavioral and emotional needs that adversely impact their educational experience at school.
 The Principal and Assistant Principal serve as the school’s disciplinarians as needed and collaborate regularly with the school counselors and psychologists.
-Students may be referred to Guidance by the Principal/Assistant Principal or staff to resolve behavioral and socialization problems.
+Students may be referred to Counseling by the Principal/Assistant Principal or staff to resolve behavioral and socialization problems.
 Additionally, school counselors and psychologists are a resource to classroom teachers to help with the implementation of strategies to support students’ whose behavior or social difficulties are adversely affecting the classroom, playground, cafeteria and/or the school as a whole.

 The Monomoy Regional School District recognizes that from time to time circumstances may occur within the school community which constitute a crisis and require prompt and immediate action.
 A crisis is defined as a tragedy, disaster, or a dangerous situation occurring during or after school hours, which could profoundly impact students, staff and/or parents/ guardians.
-Monomoy Regional High School has trained personnel available to attempt to prevent a crisis or to intervene when a crisis occurs.
-Support services are available from Guidance Counselors, School Psychologists, the School Nurse, and other trained faculty for dealing with any situation that could profoundly impact students, staff, and parents/ guardians.
-Anyone may make a referral through the Guidance Office.
+Monomoy Regional Middle School has trained personnel available to attempt to prevent a crisis or to intervene when a crisis occurs.
+Support services are available from School Counselors, School Psychologists, the School Nurse, and other trained faculty for dealing with any situation that could profoundly impact students, staff, and parents/ guardians.
+Anyone may make a referral through the Counseling Office.
 In order to assist school staff in identifying and helping students who may be in crisis, all students are encouraged to report to a teacher, school nurse, guidance counselors, or the Principal/Assistant Principals any student behavior which may be troubling such as talk of depression, suicide, or any other strange behavior.
 All student reports will be held in strict confidence.

 The faculty and staff of the Monomoy Regional School District are mandated by law to promptly report any suspected case of child abuse or neglect.
 Under Massachusetts General Laws Chapter 119, Section 51A, a mandated reporter who has reasonable cause to believe that a child under the age of eighteen years is suffering physical or emotional injury resulting from abuse including sexual abuse, or from neglect, shall immediately report such condition to the Department of Children and Families (DCF).
 Mandated school reporters include teachers, educational administrators, psychologists, attendance officers, social workers, day care providers and health care professionals.
 Parents/ guardians or other individuals may also report suspected abuse/neglect to the DCF through the At-Risk Hotline: 800-792-5200.